Take a moment each month to feel proud of your community! Receive our newsletter direct, subscribe here.

 Prior to her life at East, Dion worked in Sydney for 15 years as a practicing psychologist.
 She worked in areas of Alcohol and Other Drugs, women’s mental health, worker’s compensation claims for psychological injury, clinical supervision and counselling of psychology students and her own private practice.

 Now managing a team of 100+, Dion continues to use her skills as counsellor and psychologist to ensure the stability and mental health of her staff and to upskill her management team in best psychological practice in nurturing and guiding their teams to their highest potential.

 Dion is passionate about her work at East Hotel and its standing in the community as a place that is family focused, warm and open.

 Co Deputy Chair - Bronwyn Fagan

 Bronwyn Fagan is Principal Advisor at Proximity Legal.
 She has worked as a lawyer, manager and policy advisor across a broad range of industries in state and federal government as well as the private sector.

 Bronwyn is also an accredited multi-disciplinary mediator and member of Capital Football's disciplinary panel, Athletics Australia's Olympic Appeals Tribunal and Appeals and Reviews Panel.

-Bronwyn sits on the board of the Canberra Raiders NRL Club, Canberra Girls Grammar School, and is a member of the Overseas Aid Gift Deduction Scheme Public Fund Committee for obstetric charity Send Hope Not Flowers.
+Bronwyn sits on the board of the Canberra Raiders NRL Club and is a member of the Overseas Aid Gift Deduction Scheme Public Fund Committee for obstetric charity Send Hope Not Flowers.
 She is also an Audit Committee member for DFAT portfolio agency the Australian Centre for International Agricultural Research.
 She loves attending local sporting events with her two young daughters, and has represented Australia in both the sports of skeleton and bobsleigh.